VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -remoteWrite.streamAggr.config array
      Optional path to file with stream aggregation config for the corresponding -remoteWrite.url.
-See https://docs.victoriametrics.com/stream-aggregation/ .
+See {{% ref "./stream-aggregation.md" %}}.
 See also -remoteWrite.streamAggr.keepInput, -remoteWrite.streamAggr.dropInput and -remoteWrite.streamAggr.dedupInterval
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.streamAggr.dedupInterval array
      Input samples are de-duplicated with this interval before optional aggregation with -remoteWrite.streamAggr.config at the corresponding -remoteWrite.url.
-See also -dedup.minScrapeInterval and https://docs.victoriametrics.com/stream-aggregation/#deduplication (default 0s)
+See also -dedup.minScrapeInterval and {{% ref "./stream-aggregation.md#deduplication" %}} (default 0s)
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -remoteWrite.streamAggr.dropInput array
      Whether to drop all the input samples after the aggregation with -remoteWrite.streamAggr.config at the corresponding -remoteWrite.url.
 By default, only aggregates samples are dropped, while the remaining samples are written to the corresponding -remoteWrite.url .
-See also -remoteWrite.streamAggr.keepInput and https://docs.victoriametrics.com/stream-aggregation/
+See also -remoteWrite.streamAggr.keepInput and {{% ref "./stream-aggregation.md" %}}
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -remoteWrite.streamAggr.dropInputLabels array
      An optional list of labels to drop from samples before stream de-duplication and aggregation with -remoteWrite.streamAggr.config and -remoteWrite.streamAggr.dedupInterval at the corresponding -remoteWrite.url.
-See https://docs.victoriametrics.com/stream-aggregation/#dropping-unneeded-labels
+See {{% ref "./stream-aggregation.md#dropping-unneeded-labels" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -remoteWrite.streamAggr.ignoreFirstIntervals int
      Number of aggregation intervals to skip after the start for the corresponding -remoteWrite.streamAggr.config at the corresponding -remoteWrite.url.
 Increase this value if you observe incorrect aggregation results after vmagent restarts.
 It could be caused by receiving bufferred delayed data from clients pushing data into the vmagent.
-See https://docs.victoriametrics.com/stream-aggregation/#ignore-aggregation-intervals-on-start
+See {{% ref "./stream-aggregation.md#ignore-aggregation-intervals-on-start" %}}
   -remoteWrite.streamAggr.ignoreOldSamples array
      Whether to ignore input samples with old timestamps outside the current aggregation interval for the corresponding -remoteWrite.streamAggr.config at the corresponding -remoteWrite.url.
-See https://docs.victoriametrics.com/stream-aggregation/#ignoring-old-samples
+See {{% ref "./stream-aggregation.md#ignoring-old-samples" %}}
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -remoteWrite.streamAggr.keepInput array
      Whether to keep all the input samples after the aggregation with -remoteWrite.streamAggr.config at the corresponding -remoteWrite.url.
 By default, only aggregates samples are dropped, while the remaining samples are written to the corresponding -remoteWrite.url .
-See also -remoteWrite.streamAggr.dropInput and https://docs.victoriametrics.com/stream-aggregation/
+See also -remoteWrite.streamAggr.dropInput and {{% ref "./stream-aggregation.md" %}}
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -remoteWrite.tlsCAFile array